ibexa/documentation-user/docs/content_management/create_edit_pages.md

 Pages are divided into drop zones into which you can drop various dynamic blocks.
 By editing pages, you can customize the layout and content of your website.

-Whenever you edit a Page, a [new version](content_versions.md) is created in the repository.
+Whenever you edit a page, a [new version](content_versions.md) is created in the repository.

 !!! tip
-    The Page content type contains a *Landing Page* field type which manages the zones and blocks.
+    The Page content type contains a *Landing page* field type which manages the zones and blocks.
-    Any content item that has the *Landing Page* field type behaves like a page.
+    Any content item that has the *Landing page* field type behaves like a page.

-## Create Page
+## Create page

 1. In the left panel, go to **Content** -> **Content structure**.
 Then select a parent content item and click **Create content**.
 1. In a slide-out pane, make initial choices in the following fields, and click **Create**:
     - **Select a language** - from a drop-down list, select the base language for the content item.
     - **Select a content type** - use this field to narrow down the list of content type choices displayed below.
-Then select one of page type, for example, **Landing Page**, and click the **Create** button.
+Then select one of page type, for example, **Landing page**, and click the **Create** button.
 1. In the [Page Builder toolbar](#page-builder-toolbar) click **Fields** and define the page's title and description.
 1. Click  **Switch layout** and select the layout.
 1. [Edit the page](#edit-page).